higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 If you're using `Protobuf`, [Mu] uses instances of [PBDirect] for creating the `Marshaller` instances.
 For `Avro`, it uses instances of [Avro4s].

 Let's see a couple of samples, one per each type of serialization.
 Suppose you want to serialize `java.time.LocalDate` as part of your messages in `String` format.
 With `Protobuf`, as we've mentioned, you need to provide the instances of [PBDirect] for that type.
-Specifically, you need to provide a `PBWriter` and a `PBReader`.
+Specifically, you need to provide a `PBScalarValueWriter` and a `PBScalarValueReader`.

 ```tut:silent
 object protocol {